-Substances that don't bother most people (such as venom from bee stings and certain foods, medications, and pollens) can trigger allergic reactions in certain people.
+Substances that don't bother most people (such as venom from bee stings and certain foods, medicines, and pollens) can trigger allergic reactions in certain people.

-Although first-time exposure may only produce a mild reaction, repeated exposures may lead to more serious reactions.
+First-time exposure may produce only a mild reaction.
+Repeated exposures may lead to more serious reactions.
 Once a person has had an exposure or an allergic reaction (is sensitized), even a very limited exposure to a very small amount of allergen can trigger a severe reaction.

 Most severe allergic reactions occur within seconds or minutes after exposure to the allergen.
-However, some reactions can occur after several hours, particularly if the allergen causes a reaction after it has been eaten.
+Some reactions can occur after several hours, particularly if the allergen causes a reaction after it has been eaten.
 In very rare cases, reactions develop after 24 hours.